 In the U.S, I observed Dr. XXXX, DMD, in California and recently shadowed Dr. Hollander, DDS, MS, in his pediatric dental practice in Missouri.
 These experiences helped me broaden my understanding of private dental care in the U.S. and exposure to patients with diverse ethnic and cultural backgrounds and how they approach their oral health needs.
 After volunteering at Giving Kids a Smile in Missouri (October 2018), I have increasingly learned a great deal about the role of NGOs on the front lines of global dentistry, particularly in the USA and my home country India.
 I stay busy with various volunteer activities, all related to dentistry and most to children.
 Even in my spare time, I find myself reading widely about children's oral health issues and issues and, in underserved communities, strategies for facing and overcoming financial limitations in particular.

-Another especially important aspect of my professional identity is the fact that I have been an active member of the Asia Pacific Dental Federation for last 12 years, since my last year of dental school in India, developing resources for dental education, recommending policies and programs for the promotion of dental health initiatives as well as organizing and helping to run oral health and dental awareness/basic treatment camps.
-I served as a member of the editorial board of Pediatric Dentistry for two years and I still serve as an assistant editor of their official journal “Asia Pacific Dental Journal.”
+Another essential aspect of my professional identity is the fact that I have been an active member of the Asia Pacific Dental Federation for the last 12 years, since my last year of dental school in India, developing resources for dental education, recommending policies and programs for the promotion of dental health initiatives as well as organizing and helping to run oral health and dental awareness/basic treatment camps.
+I served as a member of the editorial board of Pediatric Dentistry for two years, and I still serve as an assistant editor of their official journal, “Asia Pacific Dental Journal.”
 I have also helped to conduct various CE courses and workshops.

 I thank you for considering my application.